Conquest - 17: Raking Old Embers - Misunderstandings Among the Select, & a King's Son in Check

 In AD1105 his persistent agitating against Henry as well as the civil disorder in Normandy led to the king invading the duchy.
 The scribe Orderic Vitalis wrote about something that happened at Easter, AD1105 when Robert was to have been listening to a sermon from Serlo, bishop of Sees.
 The duke spent the night with harlots and jesters and as he lay in bed sleeping off the drink his 'friends' stole his clothes.
 He awoke naked and was forced to stay in bed, missing the sermon.
 In AD1106 Henry defeated his older brother at Tinchebrai, claiming the duchy as property of the English crown.
 Robert was captured after the battle and held in Devizes Castle for twenty years until he was moved on to Cardiff, where he died in his early eighties in AD1134.
 He was interred at the abbey church of Saint Peter in Gloucester.
 His likeness, dating about a century after his death, is carved.in bog oak, lying on a mortuary chest decorated with the arms of the Nine Worthies.
 The mortuary chest dates from much later, and the church was later absorved into Gloucester Cathedral.

 In marrying Sybilla he had a son, William Clito, born October 25th, AD1102.
 He became heir to the duchy but was eternally unlucky, failing twice to invade Normandy (AD1119 and AD1125).
-A marriage to a daughter of the Count of Anjou was annulled through his uncle's meddling and even his late inheritance of the County of Flanders was bungled.
+A marriage to a daughter of the Count of Anjou was annulled through his uncle's meddling and even his late inheritance of the County of Flanders wa18: Marriage en Outremer s bungled.
 He died without heirs in AD1128, leaving Heanrig to the Norman succession.

 Sybilla was admired, often praised by chroniclers of the day.
 She died soon after Willelm Clito was born.
 William of Malmesbury claimed she died from binding her breasts too tightly; both Robert of Torigny and Orderic Vitalis think she was murdered at the behest of her husband's mistress Agnes Giffard.

-Struggle in Normandy and Leadership in the Holy Land
+Struggle in Normandy and an exacting test of his leadership skills in the Holy Land